pauli2406/Garlicoin-Mobile-Wallet/README.md

 For now it is only available for Android Phones.

 Unfortunately, I don´t own an Apple Developer License to build the version for IOS.
-Still, the code should be working already, it just needs to be built.
+Still, the code should be working already, it just needs to be build.

 ----